If you are injured at work, you will more than likely be covered by Florida's workers' compensation.

 If you have a preexisting condition, it is obviously not covered by your employer's workers' compensation insurance.
 However, if you have a preexisting condition and your job aggravates or makes it worse, then the injury will most likely be considered compensable.

-For example, Juanita had a from a trampoline accident when she was a teenager.
+For example, Juanita had a herniated disc from a trampoline accident when she was a teenager.
 It has since healed.
 One day, while lifting a box of printer paper at the office, she feels a sharp pain.
 Her disc herniated again.
 This injury would be covered.
 Although lifting the paper did not cause the original injury,

 Injuries the Occur over Period of Time